Isaaafc/mssql-wrapper/readme.md

 ## Usage

-There are currently 4 types of queries implemented: Select, Insert, Update, Create.
+There are currently 5 types of queries implemented: Select, Insert, Update, Create, and Delete.
 They all work in similar ways.

 Builder classes are used to build queries.